triton-inference-server/perf_analyzer/genai-perf/README.md

 ##### `--endpoint-type <str>`

-The endpoint-type to send requests to on the server. (default: `None`)
+The endpoint-type to send requests to on the server. (default: `kserve`)

 ##### `--server-metrics-urls <list>`